hannesdatta/marketingmix-journal-of-marketing-research/README.md

 2. Checkout repository

-Checkout this Git repository: `git clone https://github.com/hannesdatta/gfk_singapore.git`
+Use obtained source code or check out from Git(Hub).

 3. Obtain raw data

-The directory structure in the repository contains a `data` folder, which is still empty.
-The raw data files for this project are largely protected by an NDA between the coauthors and GfK, the main supplier of the data.
+The directory structure in the repository contains a `data` folder, which could be empty if not received directly from the coauthors (for confidentiality reasons).
+When replication this project, the raw data files need to be inserted into this folder.

-For replication purposes, the data has been archived at [...], but this data is only available for download for authorized personell.

 4. Install required R packages

 Run `install_packages.R` in the repository's root directory.

 5. Run `make` to build each of the projects' main modules.